nrfconnect/sdk-sidewalk/doc/known_issues.rst

 KRKNWK-20330: The Amazon Sidewalk application crashes on startup when the ``CONFIG_NANOPB`` Kconfig option is enabled The Amazon Sidewalk libraries include a nanopb implementation that conflicts with the one in Zephyr, causing the application to crash immediately after startup.

+  **Workaround:** Disable the ``CONFIG_NANOPB`` Kconfig option and enable the ``CONFIG_SIDEWALK_NANOPB`` Kconfig option instead.
+  This configuration uses the nanopb implementation from the Amazon Sidewalk libraries, allowing the application to start successfully.